 The global financial crisis has thus undoubtedly strengthened such processes, which were already going on within the national systems, without however triggering proper processes of Europeanisation of collective and contractual relations.
 In many respects, the crisis has instead strengthened the push for differentiation - or even polarisation in extreme cases (as in the opposite economic poles of Greece and Germany) - based on competitive re-nationalisation approaches in relation to collective actors' responses concerning mainly (but not only) wages.
-Nor have collective bargaining systems remained immune from the 'competitiveness trap', 534 which - under strong pressure from fiscal consolidation and labour market 'structural reforms' recommended (and sometimes imposed) in the framework of the European economic governance - has pushed the various national systems into adopting competitive adjustment strategies often of a 'beggarthy-neighbour' type, with 'increasing risks of downward competition'.535
+Nor have collective bargaining systems remained immune from the 'competitiveness trap',83 which - under strong pressure from fiscal consolidation and labour market 'structural reforms' recommended (and sometimes imposed) in the framework of the European economic governance - has pushed the various national systems into adopting competitive adjustment strategies often of a 'beggar-thy-neighbour' type, with 'increasing risks of downward competition'.84

-On the other hand, also because of inaction by trade unions themselves,536 there has been a substantial lack of that 'supranational oxygen' that, according to renowned scholars,537 could have mitigated (at least partially) the increasing difficulties faced within the various industrial relations systems,538 favouring the adoption of coordinated responses attempting at identifying common collective interests at European level.
-But such interest, which should have been driven by an inexistent European solidarity,539 has actually not emerged; instead, as already observed, the push for the strengthening of dividing lines and fragmentation on a national basis has gathered momentum.
+On the other hand, also because of inaction by trade unions themselves,85 there has been a substantial lack of that 'supranational oxygen' that, according to renowned scholars,86 could have mitigated (at least partially) the increasing difficulties faced within the various industrial relations systems, 87 favouring the adoption of coordinated responses attempting at identifying common collective interests at European level.
+But such interest, which should have been driven by an inexistent European solidarity,88 has actually not emerged; instead, as already observed, the divergences and polarisation between the two groups of countries.
+However, the direction of change is always the same, although it concerns different levels of resilience and capacity to adapt to the pressure from the political economy of the new European governance.